 Once Your Cleanup is Complete

 A cleanup is a detailed process, as we work to address various problem areas to ensure your books are accurate and organized.
-Once your cleanup is complete, Cape May Counting House offers two options for ongoing support to keep your finances in top shape.
+Once your cleanup is complete, Cape May Counting House offers a few options for ongoing support to keep your finances in top shape.

 Option #1: Reconcile

 Our basic service, Reconcile, allows you to have your monthly bank, credit card, and loan statements reconciled.
+This option is best for businesses who already have experienced and competent bookkeepers working in-house on their account and just need someone to reconcile their bank, credit card, and loan accounts.
 No other services are included in this option.

 Option #2: Bookkeeper+

 Now that your books are organized, you can boost your business up a notch with our Bookkeeper+ service.
-This option includes having an experienced bookkeeper handle your monthly bookkeeping, perform monthly reconciliations, perform a monthly financial statement analysis, work with you to identify specific metrics to monitor, help create workflows, provide training, and be available as a bookkeeping advisor.
+This is our premium option which includes having an experienced bookkeeper handle your monthly bookkeeping, perform monthly reconciliations, perform a basic, monthly financial statement analysis, work with you to identify specific metrics to monitor, help create workflows, provide training, and be available as a bookkeeping advisor and troubleshooter.
+If you have internal accounting staff, we may recommend some tasks be handled in-house to minimize the potential for duplicating work.